nsls-ii-forge/tifffile-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Read and write image data from and to TIFF files.
+Summary: Read and write image data from and to TIFF files